 Students need not be Film/Video Minors to take courses in the program.
 Courses include both academic and practicum-style courses at beginning to advanced levels.
 Students may choose courses in the areas of film history, film criticism, film theory, film/video production, screen writing and television production.
 Independent studies are available for advanced level students.

 Film/video-making opportunities are available through the Film/Video Production courses.
-PC has a new editing suite dedicated exclusively to film/ideo students, featuring Final Cut Pro.
+PC has a new editing suite dedicated exclusively to film/video students, featuring Final Cut Pro.
 Up to date digital cameras and other equipment offer many possinbilities for hands-on experience.

 Film events including guest filmmakers, public showings of student work, and film festivals and series are part of the offerings in the department.